Digital Nomad Life in Kiti, Cyprus

 We asked people in Kiti if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Kiti, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Here are some tips: Avoid discussing the political situation, especially the division of Cyprus, unless it's brought up by a local.
 This is a sensitive topic and can lead to heated debates.
 Don't refuse food or drink offered to you, as it's considered impolite.
 Cypriots are known for their hospitality and often express it through food.
 Avoid wearing revealing clothing when visiting religious sites like churches or monasteries.
 It's considered disrespectful.
 Women should cover their shoulders and knees, and men should wear long pants.
 Don't take photos inside churches without permission.
 It's considered disrespectful and in some cases, it's forbidden.
 Avoid being loud or disruptive, especially in public places.
 Cypriots value peace and quiet, and being too loud can be seen as disrespectful.
 Don't litter.
 Cypriots take pride in their clean and beautiful environment, so make sure to dispose of your trash properly.
 Avoid being late for appointments or meetings.
 Punctuality is valued in Cyprus, and being late can be seen as disrespectful.
 Don't rush a meal.
 In Cyprus, meals are a time for socializing and enjoying the company of others.
 Rushing through a meal can be seen as rude.
 Avoid public displays of affection.
 While it's not strictly forbidden, it's not common in Cyprus and can make people uncomfortable.
 Remember to say please and thank you.
-Good manners are appreciated in Cyprus, and it's considered rude not to say please and thank you when necessary," explained one person living in Kiti, Cyprus.
+Good manners are appreciated in Cyprus, and it's considered rude not to say please and thank you when necessary," said one person in Kiti.

 Get Quote